santacsj/basicassembler64/README.md

 *Pseudo Instructions*

 `.bl n`
-: a block of n zero bytes, can also be used to leave out space in disk/memory
+: a block of n number of zero bytes, can also be used to leave out space in disk

 `.ii ""`
 : place petscii code of chars inside the quotation marks to disk